 - Fancy exploring the island on your own?
 You can bring your 4WD vehicle (or rent one around Harvey Bay) and get to the island with a ferry from River Heads (it takes approximately around 30 min): here you find timetables and prices.

 - Camping on the island is possible but a reservation is necessary on National Parks’ website.
-Remember to bring your insect repellent and read the informations on how to keep the dingoes away!
+Remember to bring your insect repellent and read the information on how to keep the dingoes away!
 Dingos can really be a problem on the island so, this is something you should really pay attention to.

-- If you’d rather sleep on a bed, the Kingfisher Bay Resort is the place to go: as a luxury eco-tourism resort, this place aims to give travellers a wonderful experience while limiting the impact on the fragile eco-system. [/dropshadowbox]
+- If you’d rather sleep on a bed, the Kingfisher Bay Resort is the place to go: as a luxury eco-tourism resort, this place aims to give travelers a wonderful experience while limiting the impact on the fragile eco-system. [/dropshadowbox]

 13 Awesome Places to Visit in Queensland | The Travelling Tom